Miquel Curanta i Girona, Director

 The promotion agency SWISS FILMS with offices in Zurich and Geneva is dedicated to promoting Swiss cinema abroad and supports Swiss films and talents at festivals and markets around the world.

 SWISS FILMS is partner to Swiss producers and filmmakers to develop international strategies and to establish contacts with festival delegates, sales agents and distributors.
 We advise buyers and festival delegates on Swiss release support schemes.
-With a database of more than 6,000 films, the agency also provides an essential source of information for international film professionals and trade publications.
+With a database of almost more than 7,000 films, the agency also provides an essential source of information for international film professionals and trade publications.
 SWISS FILMS is funded by the Swiss Federal Office of Culture.